 - To create, post and share your useful content (we’ll look at different types of content later)

 - Build trust in your reputation as an expert

 - Attract more visitors to your website

-- Increase your sales
+- Increase your sales and your revenue

-With focus on any relevant SEO keywords and searched terms, your content will appear in people’s search results, and drive more traffic to your website.
+With focus on any relevant SEO keywords and searched terms, your content will appear in people’s search results and drive more traffic to your website.